User Guide

 Deleting the link under the tag: linkdelete

 Want to get rid of the link under a particular tag?
-Use the linkdelete
+Use the linkdelete command followed by the index INDEX of that tag from the tag list.

 Format: linkdelete INDEX